bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 ### General Architecture

 ### Extensions
-Extensions are containers for common logic that achieves a particular purpose.
-They must not be created for every single piece of functionality but must be created to logically group functionality.
+Extensions are specialised modules.
+They must represent a groupin

 Besides functionality the general purpose grouping should consist of the following for the core areas of a project: